 Beside brief engagement in the Libyan Civil War of 2011, the US continues to be active in its drone wars against Alqaeda in Somalia and in Yemen.
 God only knows which Arab country the US will bomb next.
 Of course one must not forget the US Operation Noble Anvil against Yugoslavia and in support of Kosovo (1990).
 I guess this should do it for now.
 Thanks.

-Posted by Sami Jamil Jadallah on 7:21 pm, With 0 Reads, Filed under Of Interest.
+Posted by Sami Jamil Jadallah on September 9, 2013, With 2232 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.